Graaly/webapp/README.md

 Build and Archive the app (select Generic iOS Device to archive), then deploy it

+Open https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/app/1448284225/testflight?section=iosbuilds and activate the testfight build

 If any issue with certificate, or provisioning profile, generate a new certificate, or provisioning profile on https://developer.apple.com/account/ios/profile/production/edit/44CLFUHY8J
 (/!\ the current provisioning profile works with 3/11/2018 certificate)

-Account to test the app : graaly / Gr44lY43v3r
+Account to test the app : eric.mathieu@graaly.com / Gr44ly!2k19

 # Debug web app